-- Perceived competence or self-efficacy to execute a given behavior increases the likelihood of commitment to action and actual performance of the behavior.
+- Perceived competence or self-efficacy to execute a given behavior increases the likelihood of commitment to action and the behavior’s actual performance.

-- Greater perceived self-efficacy results in fewer perceived barriers to a specific health behavior.
+- Greater perceived self-efficacy results in fewer perceived barriers to specific health behavior.

 - Positive affect toward a behavior results in greater perceived self-efficacy, which can, in turn, result in increased positive affect.